 It is encouraging that the state has historically and is currently utilising PPPs to build new road projects.
 These include the \$0.7 billion Port Miami Tunnel, the \$1.2 billion I-595 Express and the still underconstruction \$2.3 billion I-4 Ultimate project.
 To date, these projects have been funded mainly by construction companies and not global listed infrastructure firms.
 Going forward we expect several listed infrastructure firms to investigate participating in FL PPPs, including Ferrovial, Transurban and Atlantia/ACS.

 Conclusion

 Its business-friendly environment and constructive regulation makes FL an attractive place for global listed infrastructure firms to invest.
-Our strategy has significant exposure to this large, high growth state via holdings in NextEra Energy, Emera Inc, SBA Communications, Kinder Morgan, Williams Companies and Vinci.

 Talking geopolitics with former US Secretary of Defence, Chuck Hagel

 Source: First State Investments.